Roleren/uORFomePipe/README.md

 uORFomePipe is a R package containing a prediction pipeline and analysis tools using Ribo-Seq, RNA-Seq and CAGE.
+Note that CAGE is optional, but will make you able to find uORFs outside the original gene annotation.

+Here are the main steps:
 - 1. set up parameters and experiment
 - 2. Find new cage leaders
 - 3. Find candidate uORFs (possible by sequence)